hindu-comm/weblogs/manasataramgini/2013/07/2013-07-02_the-mayabheda-sukta.md

 the account of the great encounter between indra’s forces and those of shambara.
 For example:

-bhuShuNDI-maNDalA-sphoTa sphuTan meru shiraH shatam |
+bhuShuNDI-maNDalA-sphoTa sphuTan meru shiraH shatam \|
-shara-mAruta nirlUna daitya-deva-mukhAmbujam || sthiti-prakaraNa 26.28
+shara-mAruta nirlUna daitya-deva-mukhAmbujam \|\| sthiti-prakaraNa 26.28

 The explosions of arrays of bhuShuNDI-s \[fired by the daitya-s\] burst the hundred peaks of meru; the wind of missiles pierced the lotus faces of the daitya and deva-s.

-hety ugra vAta niShpiShTa patad vAimAnika-vrajam |
+hety ugra vAta niShpiShTa patad vAimAnika-vrajam \|
-astroditAbdhi vAryogha plAvita vyoma-pattanam || sthiti-prakaraNa 26.28
+astroditAbdhi vAryogha plAvita vyoma-pattanaM \|\| sthiti-prakaraNa 26.28

 Blasted by the violent shock-waves of the missiles whole formations of airplanes fell; The flying stations were deluged by floods generated by water hurled by the astras.

-astra-nirmita-durvAra-tamaH kalpAnta-rAtrikam |
+astra-nirmita-durvAra-tamaH kalpAnta-rAtrikam \|
-mAyA sUrya-gaNodyotaiH pItAtanutamaH paTam || sthiti-prakaraNa 26.42
+mAyA sUrya-gaNodyotaiH pItAtanutamaH paTaM \|\| sthiti-prakaraNa 26.42

 With foul clouds generated by their astra-s \[the daitya-s\] created darkness like the end of the kalpa; \[The deva-s\] using a cluster of